Updated Jan 2019

 Now that might sound cheesy, but it's true.
 I've attended so many schools to promote Engineering i've lost count!
 I have such great aspirations for my future, and I want to succeed, and then see others succeed with me!

 I also want to see more sustainable approaches taken to engineering problems, Clients and Contractors must realise that resources are limited.

 The total cost of this year-long leadership program and three-week expedition to Antarctica is about GDP£26,000 per participant.
 Of that, approximately GDP£12,000 is subsidised via in-kind contributions.
 It's up to individual participants to cover the remaining GDP£14,000 + Travel + Visa + Antarctic Clothing etc, which rounds up to a Total Cost of approximately GDP£18,000.

 How to Contribute? - You can donate to my personal campaign by selecting an amount or by choosing one of the perks.

 Giving to Homeward Bound by helping me get on the boat is just one way.
 If you have more ideas about how YOU can help, please get in contact.

 So - if you would like to contribute, the funds will help pay for accommodation, food, transport, resources, tools, equipment....
 I am also brokering partnerships with as many not-for-profit organisations, media companies, corporates, universities and philanthropies as I can - all in return for education and capacity building about women in leadership and climate change education.
 Contact me if you have some new ideas, [email protected], 07965214342

-It is important you all understand that Homeward Bound is a big vision; underpinning every part of it is this: can we genuinely start a collaborative global movement of women like you - clever, qualified, experienced, capable and influential, who've been given a rare opportunity to have state of the art leadership and strategic education, who act individually but who work collectively for a better world, holding and supporting each other, no matter where we all are.
+It is important we all understand that Homeward Bound is a big vision; underpinning every part of it is this: can we genuinely start a collaborative global movement of women like you - clever, qualified, experienced, capable and influential, who've been given a rare opportunity to have state of the art leadership and strategic education, who act individually but who work collectively for a better world, holding and supporting each other, no matter where we all are.